-Indonesia earthquake: torrents of 'liquid soil' washed away buildings
+Indonesia earthquake: Torrents of 'liquid soil' washed away buildings

 Another method, he added, is the use of "earthquake drains'" that aim to mitigate liquefaction by releasing pressure before it reaches critical levels.

-Synolakis said that other ways to treat liquefaction is to avoid building multi-story structures and regulate to require deep foundations.
+Costas Synolakis, director of the University of Southern California Tsunami Research Center, said that other ways to treat liquefaction are to avoid building multi-story structures and regulate to require deep foundations.

 But in poorer countries these techniques might be too costly for government and individual budgets.